-- a) To approve award recommendations for formal purchases in accordance with this Chapter; - b) To cancel any formal purchase competitive solicitation made in accordance with this Chapter or rejecting any and all bids, proposals, responses or replies, in whole or in part, when the public or City's interest will best be served thereby, at the recommendation of the Chief, in consultation with the using agencies; - c) To approve any procedures promulgated by the Chief regarding bonds and bidder responsibility determinations; - d) To approverecommend to the Chief's recommended Mayor for approval amendments to the Procurement Operating Manual based upon the Chief's recommendations; - e) To formulate and adopt standards for supplies and contractual services required by using agencies, at the recommendation of the Chief in consultation with the using agency; and - f) To hear and make final decisions upon any protests, suspensions, and debarments made pursuant to this Chapter.
+b) To cancel any formal purchase competitive solicitation made in accordance with this Chapter or rejecting any and all 5 bids, proposals, responses or replies, in whole or in part, 7 when the public or City's interest will best be served thereby, recommendations;

+accordance with this Chapter;

+consultation with the using agencies; To approve any procedures promulgated by the Chief regarding bonds and bidder responsibility determinations;

+To approve award recommendations for formal purchases in

+d) To recommend to the Mayor for approval amendments to the Procurement Operating Manual based upon the Chief's at the recommendation of
-However, unless otherwise provided by executive order of the Mayor regarding the designation or delegation of the Mayor's approval authority, actions by the JPAC shall become final only upon approval by: (i) the independent agency; or (ii) the Mayor or his designee, as applicable.

-Sec.
-126.205. - Meetings; public notice; minutes.
+- formulate and adopt standards for supplies e) contractual services required by using agencies, at the recommendation of the Chief in consultation with the using agency; and - To hear and make final decisions upon any protests, f) suspensions, and debarments made pursuant to this Chapter.
+However, unless otherwise provided by executive order of the Mayor regarding the designation or delegation of the Mayor's approval authority, actions by the JPAC shall become final only upon approval by: (i) the independent agency; or (ii) the Mayor or his designee, as applicable. - Sec.
+126.205.
+Meetings; public notice; minutes.
 JPAC shall meet at least once a week but may meet more frequently as necessary to accommodate the procurement needs of using agencies.
 Unless otherwise provided by law, all meetings shall be subject to Section 286.011 (Open Meetings Laws), F.S.
 JPAC shall keep official minutes of its meetings, which shall be maintained on file in the Division as a permanent electronic or physical public record.
 JPAC, to the extent feasible, shall also keep recordings of the JPAC proceedings, subject to public records retention laws.